 - Using Stitchmastery software, I can create custom charts, as well as providing corresponding written directions.
 Files can be provided in .knt (Stitchmastery format) or high-quality .png (image) files.

 - I can help you develop and follow a style sheet for your patterns.

 - Do you need a pattern template?
 I can help with that!

 - Pattern writing: I can work from your (decent!) notes to help you write a pattern that other knitters can follow.

 - For tech editing and pattern writing, I charge $7.50 per 15 minutes, with a one hour minimum.
 For example, a 1 hour, 10 minute edit will be $37.50.

 - To save me time (and you money!), please look over The Checklist Your Tech Editor Wants You to be Using before you send me your pattern for editing.

-- For other services, such as creating style sheets or charts, I charge a flat $7.50 per 15 minutes, with a 15 minute minimum.
+- For creating style sheets or charts, I charge a flat $7.50 per 15 minutes, with a 15 minute minimum.

-- I accept payment via PayPal and I invoice once you’ve accepted the final edited version of your pattern and we’re both happy.
+- I accept payment via PayPal and I invoice once you’ve accepted the final edited version of your pattern/style sheet/chart and we’re both happy.

 latest tech edits?